Satyamc-01/Satyamc-01/README.md

 - 🔭 I’m currently working on GITHUB
 - 🌱 I’m currently learning Javascript
-- 👯 I’m working as a Intern in Weboccult
+- 👯 I’m working as an Intern in Weboccult

 -->